istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 After running the tests using Istio {{< istio_release_name >}}, we get the following results:

 - The Envoy proxy uses **0.5 vCPU** and **50 MB memory** per 1000 requests per second going through the proxy.
-- The `istio-telemetry` service uses **0.6 vCPU** per 1000 **mesh-wide** requests per second for deployments that use Mixer.
-- Pilot uses **1 vCPU** and 1.5 GB of memory.
+- Istiod uses **1 vCPU** and 1.5 GB of memory.
-- The Envoy proxy adds 3.12 ms to the 90th percentile latency.
+- The Envoy proxy adds 2.76 ms to the 90th percentile latency.

 ## Control plane performance

-Pilot configures sidecar proxies based on user authored configuration files and the current state of the system.
+Istiod configures sidecar proxies based on user authored configuration files and the current state of the system.
 In a Kubernetes environment, Custom Resource Definitions (CRDs) and deployments constitute the configuration and state of the system.
 The Istio configuration objects like gateways and virtual services, provide the user-authored configuration.
-To produce the configuration for the proxies, Pilot processes the combined configuration and system state from the Kubernetes environment and the user-authored configuration.
+To produce the configuration for the proxies, Istiod processes the combined configuration and system state from the Kubernetes environment and the user-authored configuration.

 The control plane supports thousands of services, spread across thousands of pods with a similar number of user authored virtual services and other configuration objects.
-Pilot's CPU and memory requirements scale with the amount of configurations and possible system states.
+Istiod's CPU and memory requirements scale with the amount of configurations and possible system states.
 The CPU consumption scales with the following factors:

 - The rate of deployment changes.
 - The rate of configuration changes.
-- The number of proxies connecting to Pilot.
+- The number of proxies connecting to Istiod.

 however this part is inherently horizontally scalable.

-When [namespace isolation](/docs/reference/config/networking/sidecar/) is enabled, a single Pilot instance can support 1000 services, 2000 sidecars with 1 vCPU and 1.5 GB of memory.
+When [namespace isolation](/docs/reference/config/networking/sidecar/) is enabled, a single Istiod instance can support 1000 services, 2000 sidecars with 1 vCPU and 1.5 GB of memory.
-You can increase the number of Pilot instances to reduce the amount of time it takes for the configuration to reach all proxies.
+You can increase the number of Istiod instances to reduce the amount of time it takes for the configuration to reach all proxies.

 ## Data plane performance